A year ago, Dad went into residential care.

 He loves his room.
 He says: “It’s great here”.
 And it is.

-And, for the first time in his life he has his own en-suite bathroom and a shower where he can comfortably sit down, rather than having to step awkwardly up into a bath.
+And, for the first time in his life he has his own en-suite bathroom and a shower where he can comfortably sit, rather than having to step awkwardly up into a bath.
 The room is equipped with emergency cords and intercom – though in an emergency he probably wouldn’t know to use them.

 Living in residential care he has the best of both worlds.
 He has his own space as a place to retreat to when he wants to be alone, and communal living for company and support.

-It is good to know that he is surrounded by people who know him – even if he does not know them.
+It means a lot to us to know that here he is surrounded by people who know him – even if he does not know them.